 Definite data as to the optimum conditions of storage for paper were found to be meager.
-In fact, perusal of the literature showed that prior to the work herein reported, no systematic, organized research to determine the causes of the deterioration of paper in libraries and similar depositories, and to find means of minimizing or eliminating this deterioration had ever been reported.
-This dearth of reliable information was most unfortunate as proper manipulation of storage conditions is the only means of prolonging the useful life of books and manuscripts available to the librarian.
-The literature did, however, record that certain agencies-namely, light, 1 2 3 4 5 acid gases, 6 7 varying temperature and relative humidity, 8 9 and various pests, 10 11 12 13 14 such as insects, mice, molds, and fungus-have been considered harmful to paper in the past, although definite data were lacking.
-It was, therefore, necessary to formulate a plan of research designed to define clearly the agents of deterioration due to storage and to find means of minimizing or eliminating action of these agents on stored records.
+In fact, perusal of the literature showed that prior to the work herein reported, no systematic, organized research to determine the causes of the deterioration of paper in libraries and similar depositories, and to find means of minimizing or eliminating this deterioration, had ever been reported.
+This dearth of reliable information was most unfortunate, because proper manipulation of storage conditions is the only means available to the librarian for prolonging the useful life of books and manuscripts.
+The literature did, however, record that certain agencies, namely, light, 12345 acid gases,67 varying temperatures, and relative humidity,89 and various pests 10 11 12 13 14 such as insects, mice, molds, and other fungi have been considered harmful to paper in the past, although definite data It was, therefore, necessary to formulate a plan of were lacking. research designed to define clearly the agents of deterioration caused by storage and to find means of minimizing or eliminating the action of these agents on stored records.